-Fall 2016 Cohort
+Fall 2017 Cohort

-Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2016 cohort of first-time, full-time, bachelor's (or equivalent) degree-seeking undergraduate students 80 31 304 415 В Of the initial 2016 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions 1 0 0 1 C Final 2016 cohort, after adjusting for allowable exclusions 79 31 304 414 D Of the initial 2016 cohort, how many completed the program in four years or less (by Aug.
-31, 2020) 72 27 273 372 E Of the initial 2016 cohort, how many completed the program in more than four years but in five years or less (after Aug.
-31, 2020 and by Aug.
-31, 2021) 1 0 13 14 F Of the initial 2016 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2017 cohort of first-time, full-time, bachelor's (or equivalent) degree- seeking undergraduate students в Of the initial 2017 cohort, how many did not persist and did not graduate for the following reasons: • Deceased • Permanently Disabled • Armed Forces • Foreign Aid Service of the Federal Government • Official church missions • Report Total Allowable Exclusions с Final 2017 cohort, after adjusting for allowable exclusions D Of the initial 2017 cohort, how many completed the program in four years or less (by Aug.
+31, 2021) E Of the initial 2017 cohort, how many completed the program in more than four years but in five years or less (after Aug.
 31, 2021 and by Aug.
-31, 2022) 2 0 0 2 G Total graduating within six years (sum of lines D, E, and F) 75 27 286 388 Н Six-year graduation rate for 2016 cohort (G divided by C) 95% 87% 94% 94%
+31, 2022) F Of the initial 2017 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2022 and by Aug.
+31, 2023) G Total graduating within six years (sum of lines D, E, and F) н Six-year graduation rate for 2017 cohort (G divided by C)